-- Disregard any beneficiary who disclaims his interest in the benefits by means of a qualified disclaimer prior to the BFD - Disregard any beneficiary who, by virtue of a distribution prior to the BFD, has no further interest in the benefits as of the BFD. - Disregard any beneficiary who is "removed" prior to the BFD by means of a reformation or decanting of the trust in a manner permissible under applicable state law. - ...but ADD any beneficiary who is "added" to the trust by means of a reformation or decanting of the trust in a manner permissible under applicable state law prior to the BFD.

-STEP 3: Divide your list of potential beneficiaries into "primary" beneficiaries (who must or might receive benefits as a result of the participant's death) and "residual" beneficiaries" (who may receive benefits not distributed to primary beneficiaries, but cannot receive benefits after the participant's death until someone else has also died).

-STEP 4: Apply three more disregard rules to winnow down your list of POTENTIAL beneficiaries into a list of COUNTABLE beneficiaries: These three rules are: the conduit trust rule, the age 31 rule, and the "second-choice-residual guy" rule.

-STEP 5: You now have your list of "countable" beneficiaries.
+- Disregard any beneficiary who disclaims his interest in the benefits by means of a qualified disclaimer prior to the BFD - Disregard any beneficiary who, by virtue of a distribution prior to the BFD, has no further interest in the benefits as of the BFD. - Disregard any beneficiary who is "removed" prior to the BFD by means of a reformation or decanting of the trust in a manner permissible under applicable state law. - ...but ADD any beneficiary who is "added" to the trust by means of a reformation or decanting of the trust in a manner permissible under applicable state law prior to the BFD. - STEP 3: Divide your list of potential beneficiaries into "primary" beneficiaries (who must or might receive benefits as a result of the participant's death) and "residual" beneficiaries" (who may receive benefits not distributed to primary beneficiaries, but cannot receive benefits after the participant's death until someone else has also died).
+Step 3 is explained at #9 below (sorry the numbering is confusing). - STEP 4: Apply three more disregard rules to winnow down your list of POTENTIAL beneficiaries into a list of COUNTABLE beneficiaries: These three rules are: the conduit trust rule, the age 31 rule, and the "second-choice-residual guy" rule.
+Step 4 is explained at #10 below. - STEP 5: You now have your list of "countable" beneficiaries.
 Determine the distribution period using the list A-E in STEP 5.
+See #11 below!